SixArm/sixarm_ruby_vlad_deployer/README.md

 This repository has our annotated Vlad deploy file.
 It is open source and you can customize it however you like.

+For docs go to <http://sixarm.com/sixarm_ruby_/doc>

-We're happy to hear your feedback and to receive pull requests.
+Want to help?
+We're happy to get pull requests.

 ## Vlad gems